jorge-crespo-cedeno/Deep-Learning-FollowMe-Project/writeup.md

 Each of the outputs of these first three convolution layers is normalized, in order to avoid introducing errors when values of very different magnitudes are operated, e.g., a very big value plus a tiny small value.
 Additionally, convergence is quicker using normalized values.

 The output of the third convolution layer is fed to a 1x1 convolution layer, i.e., one that has a 1x1 kernel.
-The purpose of this is to avoid losing dimensional information.
+The purpose of this is to avoid losing dimensional information, as it happens when using a fully connected layer, which reduces dimensionality to 2D.
+Using a 1x1 convolution, the dimensionality is not lost, and the number of filters can be set to a specified value (64 in this project).

 The output of the 1x1 convolution layer is up-sampled until the size of the original input images is obtained.
 The purpose of up-sampling is to be able to do pixel-wise classification.
 In order to obtain the original size, the same number of convolution layers (three) are added to the network after the 1x1 convolution layer.
 These three up-sampling layers are called transposed convolution layers, because they reverse the convolution operation performed in the first three layers.